 - An existing crowned tooth that will need a new protective crown due to extensive decay or other issues

 Dr. Duffy will explain how he expects to help you out of pain and preserve your tooth against future damage.
-His recommendations will be based upon your dental history, your x-ray images, and what he observes from his initial examination of your teeth, gums and mouth.
-Once the procedure is underway, Dr. Duffy and his team will not only make sure you are made aware of any changes based upon their findings, but they will make sure you are comfortable from beginning to end.
+His recommendations will be based on your dental history, your X-ray images, and what he observes from his initial examination of your teeth, gums, and mouth.
+Once the procedure is underway, Dr. Duffy and his team will not only make sure you are made aware of any changes based on their findings, but they will make sure you are comfortable from beginning to end.